Shackleton ...

 Sam Shackleton.

-During World War II, and he served as a Flight Sergeant with the 49th Squadron Royal Air Force Volunteer Reserve.
+During World War II, he served as a Flight Sergeant with the 49th Squadron Royal Air Force Volunteer Reserve.

 He was killed on operations [26th July 1944] (aged 22).